johnno1962/InjectionIII/README.md

 #import "/Applications/InjectionIII.app/Contents/Resources/RemoteCapture.h"
 ```

-Finally, include the following in your application's initialisation (replace 192.168.1.14 with the IPV4 network address of your development machine):
+Finally, include the following in your application's initialisation (replace 192.168.1.14 with the IPV4 network address of your development machine or its hostname as shown in Preferences/Sharing):

 ```Swift
 #if DEBUG